BWeng20/ruFSM/test/w3c/README.md

 # Tests from W3C

-This folder contains scripts to execute the tests described in [SCXML 1.0 Implementation Report](https://www.w3.org/Voice/2013/scxml-irp/).
+The project repository contains scripts to execute the tests described in [SCXML 1.0 Implementation Report](https://www.w3.org/Voice/2013/scxml-irp/).

 ## Download and Transform